 Updating and Maintaining the Edit Book

-You will have to start updating your edit book, sometimes called the red book.
+You will have to start updating your edit book/red book and mapping your route.
 Every route has one, and it will become your responsibility to keep up with additions, deletions and extensions on your route.
-Most districts do this once per Pay Period, but there might be some that do not do them that often.
-Below are a couple of links on updating your edit book, but there are a couple of things I wanted to point out.
+The new RRECS guidelines call for updating your edit book and mapping your route once a month.

 Click here for more Edit Book Information